firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery Dataset location: Where do you want to deploy the BigQuery dataset created for this extension?
 For help selecting a location, refer to the [location selection guide](https://cloud.google.com/bigquery/docs/locations).

 * Collection path: What is the path of the collection that you would like to export?
 You may use `{wildcard}` notation to match a subcollection of all documents in a collection (for example: `chatrooms/{chatid}/posts`).
+Parent Firestore Document IDs from `{wildcards}`  will be returned in `param_paths` as JSON formatted string.

+* Wildcard Column field with Parent Firestore Document IDs: Optional column BigQuery STRING field containing JSON object with wildcards named params and parent Firestore Document IDs as values.

 * Dataset ID: What ID would you like to use for your BigQuery dataset?
 This extension will create the dataset, if it doesn't already exist.